Mock Position Paper as Iran for the WTO

 Position papers should clearly explain the issue, describe your country’s perspective, and propose possible solutions or actions your country would support.

-Submitting a position paper is required to be considered for awards.
+Submitting a position paper is HIGHLY RECCOMENDED to be selected for an award.
 Strong position papers demonstrate preparation, integrity, and effort, and they help delegates contribute more confidently and effectively to committee debate.

 In Model United Nations (MUN), a resolution paper is a formal document written by student delegates that explains a global problem and proposes solutions for countries to take together.
 It represents the final outcome of committee discussions and is written from the point of view of a country or group of countries, not personal opinions.